 The light at the end of this very long A2Z tunnel is shining.
 Can you see it, kittens and dawgs?
 Hallelujah, that sweet victory is almost mine (maybe yours, too)!

-Allow me to present the beautiful R&B style of
+Allow me to share with you the beautiful R&B sound of Luther Vandross!

 Vandross is new-to-me in name, but his voice is oh so familiar.
 You know how I am with placing an artist with his/her music.
 I really like his style and enjoyed listening to the below YouTube video while I composed this post.
 So, I invite you to minimize my blog in the background, click play, and listen to the soulful sound of today’s featured artist while you’re cruising the A2Z playing field this morning.